United States Citizenship and Immigration Services documents and flag

 Your visit includes all services required by USCIS:

-Tuberculosis (TB) Screening.
+• Tuberculosis (TB) screening

-Testing for Gonorrhea and Syphilis.
+• Testing for gonorrhea and syphilis

 We recommend scheduling your exam just before submitting your I-485 application.

 Meeting the USCIS vaccination requirements is a key part of your immigration medical exam.
 These vaccination requirements vary based on your age and health status and are necessary to complete the I-693 form.
 If you do not have proof of immunization, you may need to begin new vaccinations.
-We can conveniently provide the necessary vaccines in-house at a competitive price.
-Alternatively, you can obtain the vaccines from other providers or pharmacies and submit proof of immunization afterward.